-A careers programme, as detailed in our Careers Policy below is a statutory requirement in Key Stages 3 and 4 and is an integral part of our commitment to preparing students for the opportunities, choices, challenges and transitions affecting their future education and adult life.
+A careers programme, as detailed in our Careers Policy below, is a statutory requirement in Key Stages 3 and 4 and is embedded in the life of our school.
+Belmont is committed to preparing students for the opportunities, choices, challenges and transitions affecting their future education and adult life.

 - work experience in the community

-For more information about our careers programme, please contact Paul Shand on email: firstname.lastname@example.org
+For more information about our careers programme and employer access, please contact Paul Shand on email: email@example.com